sebastian-sobik/Fill-The-Gaps/README.md

 ## Description
 Fill The Gaps allows user modify text/file that contain gaps symbolised as `___`.
-Then user can export this as word file, and his answers marked as
+Then user can export this as word file, and his answers will be marked (underlined and bold).

 ## App story 🍝
 My goal was to simplify student job which excersises were created as text with gaps marked with `___`.

+## Responsive

 ## Usage
 * you can generate word file with ___ easily, just write text, mark gaps as _, and generate it without filling gaps,